 - In an Anthony Horowitz short story, there was a reality quiz show where contestants had to answer trivia questions.
 If you got one wrong, you were killed in a rather gruesome way.
 The "winner" is ultimately killed at the end by contestants on another show whose task is to steal a million pounds - so they just shoot him and take his prize money.

 - The Big Question, a book written by Chuck Barris, is about a game show where a group of people are asked questions about their chosen area of expertise, and when it comes down to one contestant, they're asked the titular Big Question; if they get it wrong, they are killed via lethal injection.
 The premiere is heavily rigged, because nobody's going to watch it if they don't immediately prove they'll actually kill someone.
 The questions are favored towards a little old lady named Vera Bundle, and after missing the final question (an unanswerable open-ended one about the length of the Great Wall of China), she's killed.
-The show's canceled two weeks later.
+The show sparks widespread outrage and is canceled two weeks later.